DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

     to store new files, saves the space for metadata and whatnot.
   * `fsname=mergerfs` - just defines what name to show in info/disk utilities
-  * `0 0` - the first zero is some legacy backup dump, and second is about fsck on boot.
+  * `0 0` - the first zero is some legacy backup dump, and second is about fsck at boot.
 Since mergerfs is union filesystem no fsck for it.

   Looking around the internet there are other mount options being used, but digging deeper shown that some were